LeFreux/d100base/README.md

 # d100base
-a simple custom system module for foundry vtt
+a simple custom system module for simplistic rpg rules for foundry vtt (french only for now)